- Why TCI?

 Warm beaches are often a symbol of summer, and this geography activity by National Geographic is a perfect substitute for an ocean field trip.

 Students analyze how humans use natural resources from the ocean.
 They then work together to design their own marine protected area.

 Summer is baseball season, which makes it a perfect time for a history lesson.
 The Library of Congress offers a collection of baseball primary sources and tools for analyzing them.

-You can also compare each source to both common core and state-specific standards!
+You can also compare each source to state-specific standards!
 Use it as a guide to build a primary source investigation lesson.